The Braille Bistro awards and recognition!

 Mirete et al. (2022): This study predicts the most effective ways for people to develop empathy for other persons with disabilities.
 I planned to inquire about what the most effective ways are in the eyes of my playtesting participants, and if these opinions paired with the Braille Bistro's gameplay experience could drive societal change.

-Beginning with Braille: Firsthand Experiences with a Balanced Approach to Literacy (Swenson, 2015): As the Braille Bistro was not designed to teach players to become fully literate in braille, I used this book to help identify further resources for players who would be interested learning more braille beyond the game.
+Swenson (2015): As the Braille Bistro was designed as a reflective experience rather than an exhaustive braille teaching tool, I used this book to help identify further resources for players who would be interested learning more braille beyond the game.

 As a beginner to braille myself, I reached out to the Michigan State University Resource Center for Persons with Disabilities (RCPD) for insight into the writing system and how to produce braille materials.